Let’s be real, saving for a house is hard. Saving money, in general, is hard.

 If sifting through your bills to see where you can cut corners doesn’t really appeal to you, there are lots of apps that can help you, for free.
 My favorite app, which is actually a personal finance “assistant,” is Trim.

-It looks at your subscriptions and receipts and will cancel unwanted subscriptions for you, text you when you’re spending too much on something (such as Uber), and negotiate your cable bill.
+It looks at your subscriptions and receipts and will cancel unwanted subscriptions for you, text you when you’re spending too much on something, and negotiate your cable bill.

 Since it’s free, I decided to use it and within the first few months, I got a text message that said they were able to save me $25 on my internet bill that month.
 Score!